Anacridium aegyptium: Distribution

-This quite common species is present in most of Europe, the Afrotropical realm, eastern Palearctic realm, the Near East, and North Africa, and recently seen in Cape Town, South Africa.
+A fairly common species, the Egyptian grasshopper is present in most of Europe, the Afrotropical realm, eastern Palearctic realm, the Near East, and North Africa, and has recently been observed in Cape Town, South Africa.

 Habitat

 These grasshoppers inhabit trees and shrubs, scrub land, maquis, and orchards in warm and bright environments, at an elevation from sea level to 1,500 m.

 Description

 Anacridium aegyptium is one of the largest European grasshoppers.
-The adult males grow up to 30–56 mm long, while females reach 46–70 mm in length.
+Adult males grow up to 30–56 mm long, while females reach 46–70 mm in length.
 Their bodies are usually gray, brown, or olive-coloured, and their antennae are relatively short and robust.
 The tibiae of the hind legs are blue, while the femora are orange.
 The hind femora have characteristic dark marks.
-They are easily identifiable also by the characteristic eyes with vertical black and white stripes.
-Their pronota show a dorsal orange stripe and several white small spots.
+They are also easily identified by their characteristic eyes, which have vertical black and white stripes.
+Their pronota show a dorsal orange stripe and several small white spots.
 The wings are clear with dark marks.